markeby/Synth32/README.md

 The tools used are:

-- Visual SlickEdit IDE - I have used this for over 30 years and have tried others but found them either missing features or a colossal amount of plugins to figure out.
+- Visual SlickEdit IDE - I have used this for over 20 years and have tried others but found them either missing features or a colossal amount of plugins to figure out.
 - Arduino-cli
 - Gnu make for Windows (could be used in Linux as well)
 - Arduino IDE - I only am using the loader tool for OTA updates of the primary processor
-- SimplySerial - The best serial terminal software I have ever seen for this application debugging.
+- SimplySerial - The best serial terminal software I have seen for this application debugging.
   Thanks Edward Wright (fasteddy516).